Skip to main content

 Late Antiquity After Antiquity: The Last of the Ancient Platonists in the Early Modern Period

-LAAA makes significant lacunae in intellectual history and classical reception appear.
-It also has a great impact outside academia, as it contributes to a more historically informed approach to crucial philosophical ideas and will expand the boundaries of knowledge of disciplines, languages, and institutions.
+Outside of academia, LAAA has contributed to a more historically informed approach to crucial philosophical ideas and will expand the boundaries of knowledge of disciplines, languages, and institutions.
 By showing how philosophies, but also philosophers and texts, were transformed through time and through different layers of interpretations, it encourages us to look at texts as dynamic and historically-conditioned rather than ossified authorities.
-In doing so, it promotes a new way of looking at the human past and its intellectual legacy.
+In doing so, it has started to promote a new way of looking at the human past and its intellectual legacy.

-LAAA has been severely affected by the pandemic.
-It has been impossible hitherto to examine some of the manuscript sources because of the library closures and travel disruptions.
-However, work has been conducted on digitalized sources (from the Florence National Library, Riccardiana Library, and Laurenziana Library) and through in-person visits at the Bibliothèque Nationale de France.
-The ER has been able to finalize part I of the action 'Rediscovery and Translation' and to start work on part II 'Circulation and Impact'.
-Work on the last part 'Legacy' still remains to be done.
+During the first 24 months of the project, LAAA was severely affected by the pandemic.
+It was impossible to examine some of the manuscript sources because of the library closures and travel disruptions.
+However, work was conducted on digitalized sources (from the Florence National Library, Riccardiana Library, and Laurenziana Library) and through in-person visits at the Bibliothèque Nationale de France.
+The ER was to finalize part I of the action 'Rediscovery and Translation' and to start work on part II 'Circulation and Impact'.

 - solid knowledge of Ficino's commentary style and the way this informed early modern reception of both Plato and the late ancient Platonists